 The feast of Jesus Christ the Universal King was instituted by Pope Pius XI in 1925 and is observed on the last Sunday of the Roman Catholic Liturgical Year.
-It causes us to meditate on the Second and Final Coming of Christ, the last Judgment, and the end of the world.
+It causes us to ponder what sort of authority, kingdom and dominion are truly lasting, and what judgment will be truly final

-But despite all their machinations, pretensions, and self-glorifying monuments, the great rulers of the earth all proved mortal like anybody else.
-They had their day in the sun only to disappear.
+But despite all their machinations and self-glorifying monuments, the great rulers of the earth all proved mortal like anybody else.
+They had their day in the sun . , , only to disappear.
 Their kingdoms, too, ultimately passed away, leaving abundant ruins for generations of tourists and archeologists to explore.

 There is another thing that these great ones of the earth had in common–they jealously guarded their glory, sharing it with no one.
 Their ascent to the pinnacle of power was made over the backs of others, and they did not hesitate to eliminate any and all rivals.

 He rose in glory, which can’t be said for the rest of them.
-And at His heavenly coronation, when He ascended to His Father, He was given what all the rest lusted for–a worldwide dominion that will not pass away.
+And at His heavenly coronation, when He ascended to His Father, He was given what all the rest lusted for in vain–a worldwide dominion that will never pass away.

 The true King, however, is biding His time.
 He will return and suddenly things will be seen as they truly are.
-His coming will sweep away ambition, vanity, and pretensions, and much of what now appears important will look very empty.
-No longer will oppression be allowed to stand; the innocent will finally be liberated from those who victimize them.
+His coming will sweep away ambition, vanity, and pretensions.
+And much of what now appears important will look very empty.
+No longer will oppression be allowed to stand; the innocent will finally be liberated from their tormentors.

 For His coming means doom–judgment for those who have for so long resisted Him.
 They will be allowed, of course, to cling to the evil that they have chosen, and hold it close to themselves for all eternity.
 But they may no longer afflict others with it.